johnkerl/miller/docs6/reference-verbs.rst

     $ mlr cut --help
     Usage: mlr cut [options]
     Passes through input records with specified fields included/excluded.
+    Options:
-    -f {a,b,c}       Field names to include for cut.
+     -f {a,b,c} Comma-separated field names for cut, e.g. a,b,c.
      -o Retain fields in the order specified here in the argument list.
         Default is to retain them in the order found in the input data.
      -x|--complement  Exclude, rather than include, field names specified by -f.
      -r Treat field names as regular expressions. "ab", "a.*b" will match any field name containing the substring "ab" or matching "a.*b", respectively; anchors of the form "^ab$", "^a.*b$" may be used.
 The -o flag is ignored when -r is present.
+    -h|--help Show this message.
     Examples:
       mlr cut -f hostname,status
       mlr cut -x -f hostname,status